Familiarizing with the Destinations UI

 For example, in the image above, PostgreSQL and HubSpot are the Sources for which warehouse-bq-01 is configured as a Destination in a Pipeline.

 |8||Connected Activations||Displays the logos of all the Targets for which you have created Activations with this Destination as a Warehouse.

-For example, in the image above, HubSpot and Intercom are the Targets for which warehouse-bq-01 is configured as a Warehouse in an Activation.
+For example, in the image above, HubSpot is the Target for which warehouse-bq-01 is configured as a Warehouse in an Activation.

 Destinations Detailed View